 Welcome curious Android user.
 If you are the type who looks over the list of requested permissions for an application (and you should), you will often find some scary sounding things in the list.
 Below is the list of permissions that the Glympse application requests along with explanations as to why we ask for them.

-Your messages: Read your text messages (SMS or MMS), receive text messages (SMS)
+Your messages : Read your text messages (SMS or MMS), receive text messages (SMS),send SMS messages

-These permissions allow Glympse to determine when you have received a Glympse invite from a friend via an SMS text message, and prompt you to view your friend's location.
+The permissions for receiving and reading text messages allow Glympse to determine when you have received a Glympse invite from a friend via an SMS text message, and prompt you to view your friend's location.

 System tools: Install shortcuts